 The Technical Bit

 An RCD is a sensitive safety device that switches off electricity automatically if there is a fault.
+Read more about free spins no deposit required keep your winnings.
 It is designed to protect against the risks of electrocution and fire caused by earth faults.
 For example, if you cut through the cable when mowing the lawn and accidentally touched the exposed live wires or a faulty appliance overheats causing electric current to flow to earth.

 It works by constantly monitoring the electric current flowing through one or more circuits, it is used to protect.
 If it detects electricity flowing down an unintended path, such as through a person who has touched a live part, the RCD will switch the circuit off very quickly, significantly reducing the risk of death or serious injury.